Detection loophole attacks on semi-device-independent quantum and classical protocols: Certification of semi-device-independent quantum protocols

-The success of semi-device independent quantum protocols depends on the statistics they generate.
-Usually, a large enough value of a particular function of such statistics ensures the success of the protocol.
-Yet, in general, a necessary condition for their success is the ability to discriminate whether the source is intrinsically quantum or it can be described as a classical distribution, building only on the knowledge of the conditional probability distribution $P(B|a,b)$.
+In this Section, we focus on semi-device-independent quantum protocols, namely where the exchanged system $A$ is quantum.
+As mentioned, the success of semi-device-independent quantum protocols depends on the generated statistics.
+Usually, for a given protocol, a large enough value of a particular function of such statistics ensures the success of the protocol.
+For instance, the protocol in~\cite{PB11} is secure only when it is assumed that the dimension of the measured systems is two and a large value of a dimension witness is observed.
+Yet, in general, a necessary condition for the successful performance of any protocol is the ability to discriminate whether the source is intrinsically quantum or it can be described as a classical distribution, building only on the knowledge of the conditional probability distribution $P(B|a,b)$.
 That is, it is necessary to certify that the observed correlations cannot be explained classically and, therefore, are potentially useful for quantum protocols without classical analogue.
-For this reason, exploiting DL attack to convert a classical $P(B|a,b)$ into an intrinsically quantum $P_{DL}(B|a,b)$ guarantees a faking of the result of the protocol.
+The advantage of this approach is that it allows one to evaluate necessary conditions for security irrespectively of the particular protocol considered.
+Indeed, finding a DL attack able to fake an intrinsically quantum distribution by exploiting detection inefficiencies makes the observed correlations useless for any protocol.
 In this Section we provide conditions under which DL attack can by no means recast a classical $P(B|a,b)$ into an intrinsically quantum $P_{DL}(B|a,b)$ thus faking the result of the protocol.

 We say that a conditional probability distribution $P(B|a,b)$ of outcome $B$ given inputs $a$ on Alice's side and $b$ on Bob's side admits a classical (quantum) $d$-dimensional model if it can be written as